divinity666/ruby-grafana-reporter/.github/ISSUE_TEMPLATE/issue.md

 ---

 **Describe the issue**
-A clear and concise description of what the issue is.
+A clear and concise description of what the issue is (please provide all logs with `-d DEBUG`).
 What was the expected behaviour?

 **Application call**